XorTroll/Goldleaf/README.md

 - shchmue and blawar for the system to get tickets from system save data without breaking anything, found in [Lockpick](https://github.com/shchmue/Lockpick).

+- WerWolv for the help with custom exception handling, avoiding those frustrating fatals.

 - Translators: [unbranched](https://github.com/unbranched) and [exelix](https://github.com/exelix11) for Italian, [tiliarou](https://github.com/tiliarou) and [FuryBaguette](https://github.com/FuryBaguette) for French, and [LoOkYe](https://github.com/lookye) and C4Phoenix for German.

 - All the testers, for reporting bugs and helping a lot with the project's development.